- Meet with your career advisor to discuss your job search.

 - Interview with out-of-state employers, specifically government, public interest, and small/medium firms who do not recruit in the fall.

 - Network!
 Network!
 Network!
-If this is difficult for you, Career Services can help you get started.
+If this is difficult for you, Career Development can help you get started.

 Late Spring Semester

-- Check Symplicity often because employers contact Career Services with late-breaking job opportunities throughout the Spring.
+- Check Symplicity often because employers contact Career Development with late-breaking job opportunities throughout the Spring.

 - Talk to your current employer about permanent employment or other job leads.